nats-io/nats.go/README.md

 nc, err := nats.Connect(url, UserCredentials("user.creds"))
 ```

-The helper methos creates two callback handlers to present the user JWT and sign the nonce challenge from the server.
+The helper methods creates two callback handlers to present the user JWT and sign the nonce challenge from the server.
 The core client library never has direct access to your private key and simply performs the callback for signing the server challenge.
 The helper will load and wipe and erase memory it uses for each connect or reconnect.